Skip to main content

 Navigating the Reasonable Alternative Standard

 The legal framework anticipates such scenarios.
-The requirement for a is your pathway to reconciling your clinical protocol with the wellness program’s requirements.
+The requirement for a reasonable alternative standard is your pathway to reconciling your clinical protocol with the wellness program’s requirements.
 This is not a loophole; it is a mandated component of the law designed to ensure fairness.
 To effectively use this provision, a structured approach is necessary.

 The first step is obtaining clear documentation from your supervising physician.
 This documentation should articulate several key points: